liuzeming01/XDailyDialog/README.md

 This [repository](https://github.com/liuzeming01/XDailyDialog) includes the dataset and baseilnes of the paper: XDailyDialog: A Multilingual Parallel Corpus for Chit-chat.
 You can also visit this [website of XDailyDialog](https://liuzeming01.github.io/XDailyDialog/) to see details.

-Authors: Zeming Liu*, Ping Nie*, Jie Cai*, Peng Zhang, Yuyu Zhang, Mrinmaya Sachan, Kaiping Peng
+Authors: Zeming Liu*, Ping Nie*, Jie Cai*, Haifeng Wang, Zheng-Yu Niu, Peng Zhang, Yuyu Zhang, Mrinmaya Sachan, Kaiping Peng

 ## What's New
+- 2023/05/13
 - 2023/05/12 Update datesets full version.

 We created this dataset based on the popular dialogue dataset (English Only): [DailyDialog: A Manually Labelled Multi-turn Dialogue Dataset](https://arxiv.org/pdf/1710.03957.pdf)